eelcovanvliet/carg-io/readme.md

 ```

-### Creating dependent parameters
+### Dependent parameters
-Your normal parameters are *independent*, i.e. they are at the core of what defines a `Block`.
+Typical parameters are *independent*, i.e. they are at the core of what defines a `Block`.
-In the example below, `Block.Volume` is a *dependent* parameter, in that it is fully defined by the length, width and height of the block.
+In the example below, `Block.Volume` and `Block.Mass` are *dependent* parameters, in that theya are fully defined by the length, width, height and density of the block.

 ```python
 from carg_io import ParameterSet, Parameter, units